molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

 Representation of Molecule Substructures
 ----------------------------------------

-From ground up, a molecular structure can be created only via an instance of class `CDPL.Chem.Molecule`_.
+From the ground up, a molecular graph can only be constructed via an instance of class `CDPL.Chem.Molecule`_.
-Adding  atoms and bonds via corresponding methods (see next section) will instantiate new `CDPL.Chem.Atom`_ and `CDPL.Chem.Bond`_ objects which from that point on will be owned and managed by the `CDPL.Chem.Molecule`_ instance.
-For the specification of a particular subset of the `CDPL.Chem.Atom`_ and `CDPL.Chem.Bond`_  objects associated with a given `CDPL.Chem.Molecule`_ instance the *CDPL* provides the class `CDPL.Chem.Fragment`_.
-Analogous to class `CDPL.Chem.Molecule`_ this class also provides methods for adding atoms and bonds.
-The difference is that these methods expect `CDPL.Chem.Atom`_ or `CDPL.Chem.Bond`_ instances as argument which will be stored internally as light-weight pointers (not as copies!).
+Adding atoms and bonds by calling dedicated methods (see next section) will create new `CDPL.Chem.Atom`_ and `CDPL.Chem.Bond`_ objects which from that point on are owned and managed by the creating `CDPL.Chem.Molecule`_ instance.
+For the specification of arbitrary sets of `CDPL.Chem.Atom`_ and `CDPL.Chem.Bond`_  objects that belong to one or more `CDPL.Chem.Molecule`_ instance(s) the `CDPL.Chem`_ package provides the class `CDPL.Chem.Fragment`_.
+Like `CDPL.Chem.Molecule`_, this class also offers methods for adding atoms and bonds except that the methods of `CDPL.Chem.Fragment`_ expect existing `CDPL.Chem.Atom`_ or `CDPL.Chem.Bond`_ instances as argument.
+These do not get stored as copies but as light-weight references to the original instances which can be retrieved lateron by methods for atom/bond access.
-Like `CDPL.Chem.Molecule`_ class `CDPL.Chem.Fragment`_ derives from `CDPL.Chem.MolecularGraph`_ and instances of both classes thus can be processed in the same way by code that operates on molecular structures represented by
+`CDPL.Chem.Molecule`_ and `CDPL.Chem.Fragment`_ both implement the `CDPL.Chem.MolecularGraph`_ interface and instances of both classes thus can be processed interchangeably by any code that operates on `CDPL.Chem.MolecularGraph`_ objects.
-`CDPL.Chem.MolecularGraph`_ objects.

 Basic Operations on Molecular Graphs
 ------------------------------------